-Twenty years after the Mt Diablo Council was organized, the Order of the Arrow in Martinez was officially established on xxxxxx, 1952.
+Twenty years after the Mt Diablo Council was organized, the Order of the Arrow in Berkeley was officially established on January 9-10, 1952.

-Forty-one years after it was formed in 1952, the last official business of Oo Yum Buli Lodge took place on xxxx,1993.
-Oo Yum Buli would merge with Swegedaigea Lodge 263 to form Ut-in Selica Lodge 58 of the Mt Diablo Silverado Council.
+Forty-one years after it was formed in 1952, the last official business of Oo Yum Buli Lodge took place in July 1993.
+Oo Yum Buli would merge with Swegedaigea Lodge 263 to form Ut-in Selica Lodge 58 of the Mt Diablo Silverado Council in August 1993.

 Outdoor Programs Office1714 Everett StreetAlameda, CA 94501(925) 674-6100.

 GGAC Service Center6601 Owens Drive, Suite 100Pleasanton, CA 9458(925) 674-6100Monday – Friday: 9:00am – 5:00pm

 Pleasant Hill Scout Shop508 Contra Costa Blvd, Suite K2Pleasant Hill, CA 94577(925) 674-8500

 © 2022 All rights reserved.
 Golden Gate Area Council, BSA